cobbman/PirateBattleship/readme.txt

 To Do:
+- resolve the x,y vs y,x coordinates issue
 - Add visual ASCII when boat is hit or miss to make it more fun (overall user experience needs improving)
 - validate inputs (regex), so if user makes an invalid move it won't break
 - add feature to create boats of different sizes
 - clean up PLAY.py - code there is messy
-- when entering coordinates above 5 it doesn't line up with the board

 Fixed:
 - DONE: AND SIMPLIFIED: some of the boats have negative coordinates… need to fix (boat.py)